SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

 The SmartEdit feature library is introduced with version 3.2 of the Spartacus libraries.
 If you are using version 3.2 or newer of the Spartacus libraries, see [Configuring SmartEdit to work with Spartacus 3.2 or Newer](#configuring-smartedit-to-work-with-spartacus-32-or-newer).
 If you are using version 3.1 or older of the Spartacus libraries, see [Configuring SmartEdit to work with Spartacus 3.1 or Older](#configuring-smartedit-to-work-with-spartacus-31-or-older).

-### Configuring SmartEdit to work with Spartacus 3.2 or Newer
+### Configuring SmartEdit to Work With Spartacus 3.2 or Newer

 The following steps are for configuring SmartEdit to work using the SmartEdit feature library.